pvandervelde/mindvortex/src/posts/2022-11-05-Swerve-drive-introduction.md

 - The initial design will be an indoor model and about the same size as my SCUTTLE robot is.
 This will simplify the initial design and allow me to compare with SCUTTLE.

+The parts of the robot that I expect to be complicated and quite possibly show stoppers are the software and the mechanical design.
+For the software the drive controller software, which translates the requested velocity commands to motor commands for both the drive and steering motors, will be complicated as it needs to make sure that all drive modules are the correct state.
+This piece of software also needs to handle all the error conditions that occur.

+On the mechanical side I need to design the drive module such that it can drive the wheel forwards and backwards while allowing 'infinite' steering rotation.
+This will require a co-axial setup and a bit of gearing.
+The second complicated part of the mechanical design is the inclusion of a suspension system.
+Ideally the motors should be attached to the sprung side of the suspension system so that they don't get exposed to excessive vibration.
+This however will complicate the mechanical design.

 <iframe
     style="float:left"
     width="560"